 Network policies are designed by Kubernetes to restrict pod access.
-It is equivalent to a firewall at the application layer to enhance network security.
+Like a firewall at the application layer, network policies enhance network security.
 The capabilities supported by network policies depend on the capabilities of the network add-ons of the cluster.

 By default, if a namespace does not have any policy, pods in the namespace accept traffic from any source and send traffic to any destination.